-Blood alcohol concentration is the measurement of the amount of alcohol in your blood.
-This measurement can be calculated in one of two ways:
+Blood alcohol concentration measures the amount of alcohol in your blood.
+This court calculates BAC in one of two ways:- Grams of alcohol per 100 ML of blood, or

 - Grams of alcohol per 210 liters of breath.